 Use as 3D graphics

 You can use the presets via the PS 3D tools (if you have creative cloud).
-Apply the preset to a layer or open the PNG via the file place command.
+Apply the preset to a layer or open the PNG via the place command.
 Select the new 3D extrusion from selected layer or new mesh from layer commands to create a 3D graphic.
-The 3D designs can be re-modeled using a number of 3D features included in the application.
+The 3D model can be re-modeled using a number of 3D features included in the application.
 You can also save the '3D' model via the 3D menu export layer command as well as print to a 3D printer (if you have one).
-You can export to the following 3D formats : Collada DAE, Adobe Flash 3D FL3 format, Google Earth, STL and Wavefront OBJ (which is more useful for me as I can use it in Poser, one of the best applications ever).
+You can export to the following 3D formats : Collada DAE, Adobe Flash FL3, Google Earth, STL and Wavefront OBJ (which is more useful for me as I can use it in Poser, one of the best applications ever).
 Note that the 3D menu names have changed a few times over recent versions, I guess it will settle down at some point

 Use with image modes